jusivv/file-depot/README.md

 }
 ```

-- response a json object with file information, for example:
+- response a JSON object with file information, for example:

 ```json
 {